 - Wider reach.
 Technology allows you to execute a strategy to reach more people than you could in a single retail business operating only physical stores.
 For example, you could launch a smartphone app to let people order easily from mobile devices, focus on search engine visibility, and build new social media marketing strategies.

 - An improved customer experience.
-In a recent survey, 35% of retailers explained that customer experience was the most critical aspect of digital transformation.
+In a recent survey, BDO states that CX (Customer Experience) is the top digital priority for retailers undergoing digital transformation.
 As well as making it easy to order, you can offer personalized recommendations and multiple ways to pay, which reduces the abandoned carts that cost retailers $18 billion yearly.

 - Improve supply chain and logistics processes.
 As you experiment with innovation, new technology, and data analytics, you can automate the management of stock levels and analyze customer behaviors in ways you can’t do in traditional retail stores.